OpenSPP/documentation/docs/user_guide/proxy_means_test.md

 PMT score = (0.5 x 4) + (0.3 x 12) + (0.2 x 5000) = 2 + 3.6 + 1000 = 1005.6

 In this example, the PMT score for the household is 1005.6.
-This score can then be used to determine the household's poverty status and eligibility for social protection programs.
+This score can then be used to determine the household's poverty status and {term}`eligibility` for social protection programs.

 ### Implementation